-Annual Enrollment begins July 3 and ends August 18!
-Enrollment information including plan rates and summaries will be e-mailed to employees via the District e-mail address in July.
+Annual Enrollment: July 10 - August 18!
+Enrollment information including plan rates and summaries were e-mailed to employees via the District e-mail address in July.
+You may also view this information HERE.

 New Benefit Option for the 2017-2018 Plan Year: Health Savings Account!
 Click HERE for additional information.